jack0son/woke-dapp/@woke/wact/README.md

 ### Actor Definitions

-Actor definitions should use anonymous/arrow functions for actions if they require access to the actor context.
+Actor definitions should use named functions for actions if they require access to the actor context.
 This can be useful for reducing code verbosity, but if you don't use `this` you're less likely to shoot yourself in the foot when piping actions / effects.

+#### Actor Composition

+**Why use closures instead of classes to define actors?**
+Allows actions to consistently use `this` to refer to the message context, while also sharing some encolsing context.

 ### Message Protocol